harness/developer-hub/docs/software-engineering-insights/sei-profiles/workflow-profile.md

 sidebar_position: 30
 ---

+In SEI, users can create **Workflow Profiles** to measure and assess the entire software development lifecycle.
+These profiles allow you to define the stages, events, and measurement criteria that are relevant to your development process.

-Workflow profile is an entity in SEI where users define the stages, events, and measurement criteria to assess the entire development process lifecycle.
-These profiles can be utilized to measure DORA and Lead Time metrics, providing valuable insights into the time taken to ship changes or for bug fixes to reach production.
+By utilizing these workflow profiles, you can measure key metrics such as DORA (DevOps Research and Assessment) and Lead Time, which provide valuable insights into the time taken to ship changes or deploy bug fixes to production.

 You can configure the profile depending on the factors you want to include in your calculations.
 For example, you can: